- Location: Connecticut

 Your response after an accident with injuries can help save lives and speed rescue personnel to the scene.

-- Call 911.
-If you don't have a cell phone, flag down another motorist and request help.
-Make sure police and other emergency workers have been notified.
+- Make sure police and other emergency workers have been notified.

 - Don't try to move an injured person unless there is a vehicle fire or other immediate risk.